henkjannl/DesigningHousingsInFreeCAD/05-skeleton-body/Readme.md

   <img src="./images/extrude-up-to-the-next-plane.png" alt="Extrude up to the next plane" width="787">
 </p>

 The method proposed here requires more effort.
-It wil prove it's benefits when modifications are necessary lateron in the process.
+It wil prove its benefits when modifications are necessary later.

 ## Finalization